NLAFET/StarNEig/index.md

 E0485301.
 The development and performance evaluations were performed on resources provided by the Swedish National Infrastructure for Computing (SNIC) at HPC2N partially funded by VR through grant agreement No. 2016-07213.
-The library is published under open-source BSD 3-Clause license.
+The library is published under the open-source BSD 3-Clause license.

 Please cite the following article when referring to StarNEig:
 > Mirko Myllykoski, Carl Christian Kjelgaard Mikkelsen: *Task-based,